SchrodingersKoolKats/kool-Kats-labratory-/README.md

 The reason the pressure sensor was discarded is because the difficulty it brings.
 Although it is not too difficult to determine the depth of the water from the water pressure, we found that pressure sensors that can measure the change in pressure that we are looking at are rather expensive.
 Therefore, since we only need to know when the tank is full not how full the tank is we decided that using a pressure sensor was not worth the price as there are other low cost viable methods for solving this problem.

+The reason the conductivity sensor was not a viable option was because how ineffective it truly worked in the water.
+We tested a sensor consisting of two wires but unfortunately they would have to be extremely close to each other in order to work.
+As a result, we decided to go with the infrared sensor.

 ---------------------------------

 Design Idea One: (Section 5)